legokor/INDACT_RobotArm/ESP01_WIFI_MODULE_CODE/README.md

 - **`SETUP_ACCESS_POINT`** - Sets up the module as a Wi-Fi access point.
 Expects no parameter.
 If the SSID and the password of the access point are not set, the default values are used.
 - **`SSID <SSID>`** - Sets the SSID of the Wi-Fi network.
 Expects the SSID as a parameter.
 The SSID can be up to 32 characters long.
 - **`PASSWORD <password>`** - Sets the password of the Wi-Fi network.
 Expects the password as a parameter.
 The password must be at least 8 characters long.
 - **`CONFIGURE_LAYOUT <layout>`** - Configures the layout of the web interface.
 Expects the layout as a parameter.
-The layout can be up to 1007 characters long.
 The layout is a JSON string that contains the configuration of the control panel.
 The layout is described in detail in the [Web user interface](#i-web-user-interface) section.
 - **`UPDATE_DATA <data>`** - Updates the data of the web interface.
 Expects the data as a parameter.
-The data can be up to 1012 characters long.
 The data is a JSON string that contains the data of the control panel.
 The data is described in detail in the [Web user interface](#i-web-user-interface) section.

 The module can respond with a message frame as well.
 The response can be either of the following: